For product managers, founders & innovation teams

 Prioritize

-Rank the high-potential opportunities against each other and send each to the right portfolio — with the deck, PRD, and one-pager to back it.
+Rank the high-potential opportunities against each other and send each to the right portfolio — with the deck, PRD, and one-pager attached.

 Ranked opportunities, in the right portfolio